mu-semtech/mu-cache/README.md

 - Review the api: get request is not ok for state changing
 - review https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html
 - add list cached keys
+- intermediate mu-service does decode %20 to +